WordPress/openverse/documentation/projects/proposals/publish_dataset/20230719-implementation_plan_initial_data_dump.md

 <!-- Describe the implementation step necessary for completion. -->

-### Data dump DAG
+### Data dump generation DAG

-The data dump DAG will be an unscheduled DAG which creates a series of parquet files from our production API database and uploads them to a designated S3 bucket.
-It will accomplish most of these steps employing EC2 instances to perform most of the processing (see the infrastructure section above).
+This DAG will be an unscheduled DAG which creates a series of parquet files from our production API database[^4] and uploads them to a designated S3 bucket.
+It will accomplish most of these steps employing EC2 instances to perform most of the processing (see the [infrastructure section](#infrastructure) above).

+[^4]:
+    At present, we will likely be performing a `SELECT *` or a simple join for these initial dumps.
+Since this is a direct read-and-stream operation from the database, it should not have a significant impact on the API's query performance.

 **EC2 instance**: